Trapped by winter – but can Jake and Ash persuade Evie to stay?

 Jake and Ash looked at each other and then back at their guest.
 Fear was growing in her face, and Jake was sad they were going to have to break the bad news to her.
-Better to get it over with, he thought.
-He glanced at Ash, wondering if he should tell her or let Ash do so.
+Better to get it over with, though.
+He glanced at Ash, wondering if he should tell her or if Ash wanted to.
 Ash shook his head and turned to her, taking a deep breath.

 “No easy way to say it, Miss Lockhart.
-It wasn’t just you that had an accident, it was the whole wagon.
+Wasn’t just you that had an accident, it was the whole wagon.
 You were the only one to survive.”